nasa/cumulus-message-adapter/CONTRACT.md

 # `cumulus-sled` Contract

-`cumulus-sled` is a command-line interface for preparing and outputting cumulus messages for Cumulus Tasks.
-This contract defines how libraries can call `cumulus-sled` to integrate a task into a Cumulus Workflow.
+`cumulus-sled` is a command-line interface for preparing and outputting Cumulus Messages for Cumulus Tasks.
+This contract defines how libraries should call `cumulus-sled` to integrate a task into a Cumulus Workflow.

-Every Cumulus Task includes a business function. `cumulus-sled` and a language-specific library for interacting with `cumulus-sled` are required to integrate a business function as a Cumulus Task in a Cumulus Workflow.
+Every Cumulus Task includes a business function. `cumulus-sled` and a language-specific library for interacting with `cumulus-sled` are required to integrate a business function as a Cumulus Task into a Cumulus Workflow.

 **NOTE: This should be updated to call `cumulus-sled.zip` once we have created that package.**